Where science and compassion cure

 Q) How long is the hospitalization period?

-Since each cat's metabolism is slightly different, the length of stay varies and is determined by the remaining radioactivity in your cat’s thyroid gland.
+Since each cat's metabolism is slightly different, the length of stay may vary and is determined by the remaining radioactivity in your cat’s thyroid gland.
 State and City law requires that a cat remain hospitalized until the radioactivity has dropped to a very low level.
-This usually takes 5 to 10 days (average, 6-7 days).
-We measure the radioactivity emitted by your cat’s thyroid every day during their hospitalization, and we contact you regarding discharge as soon as the radiation is at a safe level.
-We can also make arrangements for owners who wish to have their cat stay a longer period in our Hypurrcat facilities.
+This usually takes 3 to 5 days.

 At Hypurrcat, we understand the special role the cat plays in the owner’s family.
 Our entire Hypurrcat team is committed to providing personal attention to the unique concerns of each individual cat and cat owner.
-We call or email each owner once or twice daily during their cats stay.
-We are always available to speak to an owner when their cat is being treated at Hypurrcat.
+We call or email each owner daily during their cat's stay.

 Q) Is visiting allowed?
 I heard that each cat has his/her own web cam?

 Almost all owners would like to visit their cat during their hospitalization, but they cannot because of the potential for radiation exposure during the first few days after treatment.
-That’s why we offer owners and veterinarians the ability to monitor their cats live over the Internet (even on a smartphone).
+That’s why we offer owners and veterinarians the ability to monitor their cats live over the Internet.

-Both of our Hypurrcat facilities have private cameras installed in each of the cat condos.
+Our Hypurrcat facility has private cameras installed in each of the cat condos.
 The web cams allow both the owner and referring veterinarian to check in on their cat, even though they cannot visit.
-When your cat is admitted, we will email you a “link” that you can open on your home or office computer (or smartphone) to monitor your cat live over the internet.
+When your cat is admitted, we will email you a “link” that you can open on your home or office computer to monitor your cat live over the internet.
 You can share this link with friends and family so that everyone can participate in checking in on your cat!

 Using the Hypurrcat Spa's Webcams to View Your Cat from Home Click here to watch the video